raspiblitz/raspiblitz/FAQ.md

 BTW there is a beneficial side effect, when updating with a new SD card: You also get rid of any maleware or system bloat that happend in the past.
 You start with a fresh system :)

+## I have the full blockchain on another computer.
+How do I copy it to the RaspiBlitz?

+Copying a already synced blockchain from another computer (for example your Laptop) can be a quick way to get the RaspiBlitz started.
+Also that way you synced and verified the blockchain yourself and not trusting the RaspiBlitz FTP/Torrent downloads (dont trust, verify).

+One requirement is that the blockchain is from another bitcoin-core client with version greater or equal to 0.17.1 with transaction index switched on (`txindex=1` in the `bitcoin.conf`).

+But we dont copy the data via USB to the device, because the HDD needs to be formatted in EXT4 and that is usually not read/writeable by Windows or Mac computers.
+So I will explain a way to copy the data thru your local network.
+This should work from Windows, Mac, Linux and even from another already synced RaspiBlitz.

+Both computers (your RaspberryPi and the other computer with the full blockchain on) need to be connected to the same local network.
+Start the setup of the RaspiBlitz with a fresh SD card like explained in the README - its OK that there is no blockchain data on your HDD.
+At the point of the Setup about `Getting the Blockchain` choose the COPY option.
+Starting from version 1.0 of the RaspiBlitz this will give you further detailed instructions how to transfere the blockchain data onto your RaspiBlitz.
+In short: On your computer with the blockchain data you will execute SCP commands, that will copy the data over to your RaspiBlitz.

+Once you finsihed the transfere the Raspiblitz will make a quick check - but beware that if there is an error during transfere it can result that yo

 ## How to backup my Lightning Node?

 CAUTION:  Restoring a backup can lead to LOSS OF ALL CHANNEL FUNDS if its not the latest channel state.
 There is no perfect backup solution for lightning nodes yet - this topic is in development by the community.